HumanCompatibleAI/overcooked_ai/README.md

 # Javascript Visualizations

-In `REPO_NAME` there is a javascript implementation of the Overcooked MDP and game visualizer.
+In `overcooked_ai_js` there is a javascript implementation of the Overcooked MDP and game visualizer.

 ## Visualization Demo
 To run a simple demo that plays a trajectory demonstrating the